solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 accounts.
 So if you create a mint, you'll never be able to close the account.
 This has resulted in a lot of wasted space on the blockchain.
 To remedy this, the Token Extensions Program introduced the `close mint` extension.
 This simply allows a mint account to be closed and the lamports refunded.
-The only caveat, is the supply of said mint needs to be 0.
+The only caveat is the supply of said mint needs to be 0.

-This extension is a nice improvement for developers, who may have thousands of mint accounts that could be cleaned up and be refunded for.
-Additionally it's great for NFT holders who wish to burn their NFT.
-They will now be able to recuperate all of the costs, ie closing the mint, metadata and token accounts.
+This extension is a nice improvement for developers, who may have thousands of mint accounts that could be cleaned up and refunded.
+Additionally, it's great for NFT holders who wish to burn their NFT.
+They will now be able to recuperate all of the costs, ie closing the mint, metadata, and token accounts.
 Whereas before, if someone burned an NFT would only recuperate the metadata and token account's rents.
-Note, the burner would also have to be the `mintCloseAuthority`.
+Note, that the burner would also have to be the `mintCloseAuthority`.

-The `close mint` extension, adds an additional field `mintCloseAuthority` to the mint account.
-This is the address of the authority to actually close the account.
+The `close mint` extension, adds the field `mintCloseAuthority` to the mint account.
+This is the address of the authority to close the account.

 Again, for a mint to be closed with this extension, the supply has to be 0.
 So if any of this token is minted, it will have to be burned first.